 And generally speaking there is good liquidity on the in-play markets as well on Betfair on most football matches, giving you the chance to trade and hedge positions freely.

-There are also emerging mediums like Football Index that allow you to buy futures (like shares) in footballers and to trade them for profit depending on whether a player’s value goes up or down.
+There are also emerging mediums like Footstock that allow you to buy and sell cards in footballers and enter them in fantasy football contests.

 So that is all good, but what the profitability of football as a sport to bet on?

 Well, perhaps surprisingly given the popularity of the game and the vast array of opportunities to bet on it, there aren’t actually that many professional football gamblers out there, certainly in comparison to horse racing for example.

 Fortunately there are a few good ones we have found, such as The Football Guru and Chloe’s Football Focus.
 If you follow experts like these then it is possible to turn a profit, as they have shown over the long run with profits of over 600 points and 400 points respectively.

 With football markets being so hugely gambled-on, it can also be tough to find value and a lot of the time most things are “known” – perhaps only late team news can bring a surprise but you don’t have much that is hidden from the market like in horse racing (which we will delve into further below).

 On the other hand, the good thing about betting on football is that the strike rate (or win rate) tends to be higher than in sports like horse racing and golf, meaning more of your bets are winners and the losing runs are shorter and less painful.